echamudi/poster-egg/README.md

 A client-side poster maker using HTML5, CSS3, and Angular.
 The code is written by using [VSCode](https://github.com/Microsoft/vscode).

+## Browser Compatibility

+Chrome, Firefox, and Opera.

+Won't work in Safari, IE, and Edge.
+You can try this [codepen test](http://codepen.io/ezh/pen/RrLZqM) on those browsers.
+Anyone knows the workaround?

 ## How to Run

 ```